alexeybusygin/ShippingRates/README.md

         ShippingDate = new DateTime(2020, 7, 15),
-        PreferredCurrencyCode = "EUR",                  // For FedEx only FedExOneRate = true,                            // For FedEx only FedExOneRatePackageOverride = "FEDEX_ENVELOPE"  // For FedEx only
+        PreferredCurrencyCode = "EUR",                  // For FedEx only FedExOneRate = true,                            // For FedEx only FedExPackagingTypeOverride = FedExPackagingType.FedExEnvelope // For FedEx only
     });
 ```